How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The job of your advertisement is to take people through this journey.
 Few advertisers plan their customer avatar, strategizing what users need to see and hear before pulling out their credit card.

 The problem, solution and product in ecommerce are rarely separated.
 An impulse purchase, often for a product below $50, can have the three stages merged into one ad.
-You typically want to minimize people seeing the same ad as they move from various stages of the funnel.
+The best ads that scale ad accounts merge all stages into the one ad.
+The best ads that scale ad accounts need to access new cold audiences then convert them.

 Coca-Cola Facebook ad with corporate branding during the pandemic.